-We strongly recommend using ownCloud Server release 4.5 or later when using ownCloud Client 1.1 or later.
-Using an incompatible time stamp-based synchronization mechanism can lead to data loss in rare cases, especially when multiple clients are involved and one utilizes a non-synchronized NTP time.
+We strongly recommend using ownCloud Server release 4.5 or later when using ownCloud Desktop App 1.1 or later.
+Using an incompatible time stamp-based synchronization mechanism can lead to data loss in rare cases, especially when multiple Desktop Apps are involved and one utilizes a non-synchronized NTP time.